-The Scientific Authority is responsible for conducting NDFs [see Article III, paragraph 2 (a) and Article IV paragraph 2 (a) of the text of the Convention].
-While each country's Management Authority is responsible for issuing or denying export permits, the Management Authority must first request guidance from the Scientific Authority on whether exports will be detrimental to a species to inform the decision relating to the issuance of permits.
+The Scientific Authority is responsible for conducting NDFs.
+While each country's Management Authority is responsible for issuing or denying export permits, the Management Authority must first request guidance from the Scientific Authority on whether exports will be detrimental to a species.